taylorc1009/Predator-GSC/README.md

                  |--- _rank.gsc
 ```

-There are 2 different visual layouts: Original and Old School Edition.
+There are two different visual layouts: Original and Old School Edition.
+Inject the one that you wish to use - both are compiled as `_development_dvars.gsc`, but you can only use one.
 Here are videos of both editions in action (credit to the uploaders):

 [![Predator Original v6.7](https://i.ytimg.com/vi/zrgAvpEgtsA/maxresdefault.jpg)](https://www.youtube.com/watch?v=zrgAvpEgtsA)